 a.
 The successful applicant will be awarded the Scholarship on the basis of:

-III.
-A personal statement (3 pages maximum) which demonstrates the following:
+IV. a personal statement (3 pages maximum) which demonstrates the following:

-i. evidence of interest in and commitment to paediatrics, disability and cerebral palsy
+i. evidence of, interest in and commitment to paediatrics, disability and cerebral palsy,

-ii. achievements in the field of paediatrics or disability, and
+ii. achievements in the field of paediatrics or disability,

+b.
+The Scholarship funds are to be used to support professional development, fees, textbooks or practicum expenses.

 c.
-Funds are to be used to support professional development, fees, textbooks or practicum expenses.

-d.
-Deferral of the Scholarship is not permitted without the prior permission of the Dean of Faculty of Health Sciences, and it is not transferable to another major, University School, Faculty or University.
+Deferral of the Scholarship is not permitted without the prior permission of the Head of School and Dean, School of Health Sciences.

 e.
 The Scholarship will be offered subject to the availability of funds.